fractus-io/keras-tutorial/README.md

 First we create a Sequential model and add layers.
 Fully connected layers are deﬁned using the Dense class, where we need to define following parameters:

 First parameter is **output_dim**.
-It is simply the number of nodes you want to add to this layer.
+It is the number of nodes you want to add to this layer.
-In Neural Network we need to assign weights to each mode which is nothing but importance of that node.
+In Neural Network we need to assign weights to each node which is nothing but importance of that node.
 At the time of initialization, weights should be close to 0 and we will randomly initialize weights using **uniform** function.

 For input layer we have to define right number of inputs.
 This can be speciﬁed when creating the ﬁrst layer with the **input_dim**.
-Remember in our case total number of input variables are 11.
+Remember in our case total number of input variables are 11(14 columns, two columns excluded, last columns is output).
-Second layer model automatically knows the number of input variables from the first hidden layer.
+Second layer in our model automatically knows the number of input variables from the first layer, so donćt need to take care about number of inputs for second, third etc. layers.

 For first two layers we will use **relu** activation functions, and since we want binary result from output layer, the in last layer we will use **sigmoid** activation function.